 Learn what the top software for making beats is and what’s right for you

 FTC Disclosure: We may get commission from purchases made through the links on this page.
 As an Amazon Associate, Deviant Noise Inc. earns from qualifying purchases.

-There are so many to choose from, it can be tough deciding what’s best for the music style you want to make.
-So in this post, we’ll help you choose the best beat production software for your music.
+So in this post, we’ll help you choose the best music production software for your situation.

-We’ll explain all the features of the latest 2019 versions of the most popular beat makers out there and some beginner options.
+We’ll explain all the features of the latest 2021 versions of the most popular beat makers out there and some beginner options as well.

 Then we’ll let you know what beat software is best for different types of beat makers.

-And remember this stuff isn’t just drum beat software – you can make entire songs with melodies and more with these options.
+And remember this stuff isn’t just drum beat software – these are full fledged music making machines.

 Let’s get to it…